jundalisay/sp/content/en/material/fallacies/lightspeed.md

 This fallacy is seen in:
 - superluminal motion where light actually travels faster than the maximum speed, yet is mathematically coerced to stay within `c`
-- Jamwes Webb Space Telescope showing very distant galaxies already well formed
+- James Webb Space Telescope showing very distant galaxies already well formed
 - wormholes and whiteholes not being found, since the center of black holes are aether and not space